2 Why Containers?

 An important note: although your results can be reproducibly wrong (you’re coming to a faulty conclusion consistently) they can NOT be irreproducibly right.

 If we control the computing environments, that is one less variable we need to deal with in our science.
-Control the computing environment = That much more reproducible science.
+Control the computing environment = much more reproducible science.

 That’s where containers come in.

-This guarantees that the same computing environment is being used no matter where the analysis is being run.
+Sharing computing environments and using those shared environments guarantee that the same computing environment is being used no matter where the analysis is being run.

 2.3 Top reasons for containers!

-But more than this, there are even more benefits to using containers:
+Beside reasons stated above, there are even more benefits to using containers:

 To summarize: